 Flavor has always been one of the highest motivators for consuming food.
 However, this is not the only reason you should consider it while creating your supplement business strategy.

 Why Is Flavor Important in Supplements?

 Flavor is no longer an afterthought in the supplement market.
-Yes, your formulation is important for your brand, but flavoring carries equal importance too.
+Yes, your formulation is important for your brand, but flavoring carries equal importance, too.
 It gets associated with your brand’s identity, and you wouldn’t want to risk that.
-Think about it: once the supplement is off the shelf, the taste is the next thing they’ll notice.
-If they aren’t satisfied with the taste, it may bring in unnecessary setbacks.[iv] [v]
+Think about it: once the supplement is off the shelf, the taste is the next thing your customer will notice.
+If they aren’t satisfied with the taste, it'll do irreparable damage to your brand.[iv] [v]

 What Is the Purpose of Flavor?